shibaprasadb/shibaprasadb.github.io/_posts/2025-10-04-class12-dropouts.md

 **Data Signals:**

 Maharashtra maintains the highest rate throughout (around 12–13 students per 1,000 population), suggesting either better retention rates or favorable demographics.
-West Bengal’s rate drops dramatically from about 8 to under 5 per 1,000 population — confirming that this isn’t just a population effect, but a real decline in participation rates.
+West Bengal’s rate drops dramatically from about 8 to under 5 per 1,000 population - confirming that this isn’t just a population effect, but a real decline in participation rates.

 This chart reveals interesting patterns, but comes with a caveat.
-This has an implicit assumption: the distribution of age groups is uniform across the states.
-That means if 10 eligible students in TN can appear for the class 12 exams, then for WB and others also, the number is 10.
+This has an implicit assumption: the proportion of the eligible age group (16-18 year-olds) within the total population is uniform across states.
 Which, obviously, is not true.
+States with younger populations will have proportionally more children under 10 and fewer teenagers, while states further along in demographic transition will have a higher share of the 16-18 cohort.
 But we don’t have more granular data readily available.
-Ideally, we should be looking at the base of 16–20 or 15–19 age cohorts.
+At least, I couldn’t find one.
+Ideally, we should be looking at the base of 16-20 or 15-19 age cohorts.
 That would give us a better idea about the “eligible” group.

 ---

 ## Another Proxy: Youth Population Base

-The closest we can get to the ideal metric is the population of the 0–14 age group in 2021 - which was published by [Data for India](https://www.dataforindia.com/age-distribution-states/#:~:text=As%20of%202021%2C%20Kerala%20was,Age-groups%20in%20Indian%20states).
+The closest we can get to the ideal metric is the population of the 0–14 age group in 2021, which was published by [Data for India](https://www.dataforindia.com/age-distribution-states/#:~:text=As%20of%202021%2C%20Kerala%20was,Age-groups%20in%20Indian%20states).
 This can serve as a reasonable proxy for the eligible age group in 2025.

 What if we try to see the number of students appearing per 1,000 youth?